spanner/coca/README.md

 ## Use coca if

-* You want to implement single sign-on within a cluster of trusted applications that all live within a single domain;
+* You want to implement single sign-on within a cluster of trusted applications that all live in a single domain;

-* You want an easy way to pass around RBAC or other extended user information;
+* You want an easy way to pass around permissions or other extended user information;

-* You want your authentication service to be part of your usual rails cluster and benefit from its existing availability and backup systems;
+* You want your authentication service to be part of your usual rails cluster and benefit from its existing availability and backup measures;

 * You're not planning to offer a remote login-with-me service to applications as yet unknown.

+There's nothing to stop you running coca in parallel with other auth services including OAuth, SAML or even LDAP.

 ## How it works

+All the actual authentication done by devise as usual.
+Coca just adds a simple way to pass it up and down a chain of applications.

-A coca servant app has its own (typically devise-based) sign-in mechanism.
+1. A coca servant app has its own (typically devise-based) sign-in mechanism.
 You can set that up any way you like, and you can choose to accept credentials locally for some users.

-If the app is presented with an auth token or login pair that it doesn't recognise, those credentials are passed up to the configured master application as a JSON request that includes a predefined API key.
+2. If the app is presented with an auth token or login pair that it doesn't recognise, those credentials are passed up to the configured master application as a JSON request that includes a predefined API key.

-The master will check that the requesting host and the secret key match before it gives any response.
+3. The master will check that the requesting host and the secret key match before it gives any response.

-If the master application accepts the auth token or the username and password, it will return 200 and a package of user information.
+4. If the master application accepts the auth token or the username and password, it will return 200 and a package of user information.
 If the app doesn't recognise the credentials, it can pass them on to its own coca master.
 If there isn't one, or that request fails too, it will return 403 and no data.
 If it does receive approval from further up the chain, it is passed on down.

-As the confirmation package travels down the chain each servant app stores the auth token and does what it likes with any other data that is returned.
+5. As the confirmation package travels down the chain each servant app stores the auth token and does what it likes with any other data that is returned.

-Subsequent requests that present a valid auth token will be successful at the bottom of the chain.
+6. Subsequent requests that present a valid auth token will be successful at the bottom of the chain.

-The master will include in the confirmation package a configurable TTL for the auth token.
+7. The master will include in the confirmation package a configurable TTL for the auth token.
 You can use this to set a balance between revokability and responsiveness.
 Set it to zero for maximum control or to a sensible session length like 30 minutes to minimise the coca overhead.

-The original servant app receives the confirmation package, saves the authentication token and does whatever it does with the other data.
+8. The original servant app receives the confirmation package, saves the authentication token and does whatever it does with the other data.
 It also puts the auth token in a domain cookie (not the usual session cookie) that will be picked up by any other application in the same domain.

-When the same browser visits another application in the same domain, it presents the auth token cookie.
+9. When the same browser visits another application in the same domain, it presents the master's auth token cookie.
 The second servant app passes that token up the chain to the same master.
 Having issued the token, the master accepts it and returns the same confirmation package as before.
-The second servant stores the auth token locally so that it too can accept subsequent requests without delegation.
+The second servant stores the auth token locally so that it too can accept subsequent requests without delegation, token expiry permitting.

 ## Usage

+Each link in the chain of command is defined as a server to which we defer  and/or a set of servers from which we accept requests.
+Within that link you also have to declare that a particular model should take part in the authentication scheme.

 ### Configuring the chain